Raise money for rewilding and nature restoration. We’ll help you get started.

-“We’re connecting landowners with donors to increase biodiversity”
+“We’re connecting campaigners with donors to increase biodiversity”

 Rob Johnson, Founder, Let’s Rewild

 We have a bold ambition to reverse the destruction of our natural world.
-We’d like to take marginal agricultural land away from food production and give it back to Nature.
-We envision a world where significant tracts of land are entrusted to long term nature reserves, restoring habitat to wildlife and readdressing the balance and harmony between humans and the natural world.
+We’re restoring ecosystems to enable biodiversity to flourish.
+We’re taking marginal agricultural land away from food production and giving it back to Nature.
+In our world, significant tracts of land are entrusted to long-term nature reserves, restoring the balance and harmony between humans and the natural world.

 Our ambition is global, but we need your help.
 Please join our movement, and help us make a long term impact on the wildlife of our planet.